TUM-MZ/MoWoCo/README.md

 ### Basic:

 '<a href="rtmp://streaming.server.de/vod/myvideo.mp4">'
 This is the normal syntax to embed a media file in moodle.
 IMPORTANT: To use this filter you must use the rtmp protokol and a MP4 video.

-It's currently the most common way to stream a video.
-It also works on iOS devices because the filter will be aware of this case and switch automatically to an iOS compatible streaming.

 ### Embed with defining the video size

 '<a href="rtmp://streaming.server.de/vod/myvideo.mp4?d=640x360">' or
 '<a href="rtmp://streaming.server.de/vod/myvideo.mp4#d=640x360">'

 This example defines the video canvas to 640 pixel width and 360 pixel height.